The-Marcy-Lab-School-Assignments/8-0-0-assignment-AlexWsBirthday/README.md

 **Deployment Technical Requirements**

-- <input type="checkbox"> Your GitHub page has a link to the deployed server in the About section.
+- <input type="checkbox" checked> Your GitHub page has a link to the deployed server in the About section.
+(did this but Render keeps using the wrong start command for some reason)
 ## Part 1 - Setup

 **Create your files:**